Frequently Asked Questions

-The nomination period begins in September and runs until March in the next year.
-The closing date and time for submissions is 31 March and 23:59 (Hong Kong Time).
+In light of global challenges due to Covid-19, an extended deadline for submission of nominations would now be set for 30 April, 2020, 23:59 (Hong Kong Time, UTC+8).
 Only completed nominations submitted through the online nomination platform by the deadline will be entered into the selection and judging process.

 What are the judging criteria?

 Presented annually, the Yidan Prize recognizes and supports individuals around the world whose forward-looking innovations are set to have sustainable impacts on the education system of today and tomorrow.
 Each nomination will be reviewed according to a set of rigorous criteria in order to identify the very best individuals.
-These criteria are “sustainable,” “future-oriented,” “transformative” and “innovative.”
+These criteria are “future-oriented,” “innovative,” “transformative” and “sustainable.”

 Can I re-submit an unsuccessful nomination in the subsequent year?

 Yes.
 Nominators are welcome to submit the unsuccessful nomination again in the subsequent or another year.